IX - – Asymmetry I

-“Okay,” Jim said, sounding more convinced.
-“So I am to understand Connor became incapacitated and is hiding here in this time, seeking help from me before he dies.
+“Okay.”
+Jim sounded more convinced.
+“So I am to understand Connor became incapacitated and is hiding here in this time and seeking help from me before he dies.
 Is that correct, Kevin?”

-“Yes, it is actually,” I said in awe.
+“Yes, it is,” I said in awe.
 “How did you get all that from those Greek letters?”

-“None taken,” I said, lifting my head a little to see the countryside.
+“None taken.”
+I lifted my head to see the countryside.
 The attack was passing.
 Now that I had Jim Marks to help me in Connor’s absence, I felt I might be okay now.

 “Tell me what happened in as few sentences as you can,” Jim said.
 “The quicker I understand the situation, the quicker I can devise a solution.”

-I gave Jim the summary of what happened over the last two days, beginning at the Sarasota Square Mall to me ending up on the side of the road freaking out.
+I gave Jim the summary of what happened over the last two days beginning at the Sarasota Square Mall with me ending up on the side of the road freaking out.
 “Is that good enough, Jim?”